 That said, this is a sneaky 820.
 It builds.
 And lingers.
-It doesn’t set off alarm bells, but over time you feel it.
-You taste the kick on first bite, but it seems no more than like a slight spicy tickle to start.
+It doesn’t set off alarm bells, but over time, you feel it.
+You taste the kick on the first bite, but it seems only like a slightly spicy tickle to start.
 A few bites later and you start to feel it in the back of your throat.
-The sting, to me, though isn’t the kind to make me stop.
+The sting, to me, though, isn’t the kind to make me stop.
 It’s like that level of heat that keeps hot sauce peeps craving for more.

 One thing to note — this heat is low enough to start that if you mix it in sour cream or any other base, it’s a totally mild eating experience.
-No more than a hint of heat.
+Only a hint of heat.

 Gringo Bandito does come with a stopper, but honestly, you will shake this bad boy with vigor (possibly to the sound of your favorite Offspring track?) because you’ll want more than just dashes of this classic red.